What does Freakshow use all that stolen money for?

 Vlad didn't answer.
 He turned abruptly, a ponderous look on his face, and walked back to his desk.
 Once there, he reached underneath to push a hidden button.
 Instantly, two of the bookshelves on the wall began to slide apart with a nearly inaudible hiss of sound.

-"Tell Freakshow about the possibility I mentioned," he said as an open space behind the bookshelves was revealed.
-At the back of the space were two white poles, crackling with electricity.
+"Tell Freakshow about the possibility I mentioned," he said as an open space behind the bookshelves revealed itself.
+At the back of the space stood two white poles, crackling with electricity.
 "And tell him I want to make a change to our little arrangement."

 Danny watched as the two poles began to glow, flashing with a blinding light that faded to reveal a swirling wall of green stretched out between them—a portal into the ghost zone, set up to put Danny right outside the gateway to Freakshow's portable one.